Promotion and Post-Tenure Review

-Example of Applying for regular Promotion to Professor
+Example of applying for normative-time promotion to Professor

-Applying prior to completing four years of service as an Associate Professor is considered applying for early promotion.
+Applying prior to completing four years of service as an Associate Professor, Associate Librarian, or SSP-AR II Counselor is considered applying for early promotion.

-In the scenario above, the tenured faculty member applying for promotion would normally provide a portfolio covering the period of time which includes 2010-2011 (the year in which the last review occurred).
-However, it must also be noted UPS 210.000 states that "accomplishments documented for the promotion to Associate Professor shall not count again for promotion to Professor."
+In the scenario above, the tenured faculty member applying for promotion would provide a portfolio covering the period of time from their tenure and promotion submission (October, 2013) to the file due date in October, 2018.
+Per UPS 210.000: "Accomplishments documented for the promotion to Associate Professor shall not count again for promotion to Professor."

 A tenured faculty unit employee shall be provided a copy of the peer committee report of his/her periodic evaluation.
 The peer review committee chair and the appropriate administrator shall meet with the tenured faculty unit employee to discuss his/her strengths and weaknesses along with suggestions, if any, for his/her improvement.
 A copy of the peer committee's and the appropriate administrator's summary reports shall be placed in the tenured faculty unit employee's Personnel Action File .